Satwik-uppada/AI-Powered-Interview-Schedular/USERMANUAL.md

 2. Verify all setup steps are completed
 3. Contact your system administrator
 4. Raise an issue in the project repository

+## System Administrator Guide 🛡️

+If you're setting up this system for your organization:

+1. Ensure the service account is properly configured
+2. Set up the Gemini API key:
+   - Get API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - Add it to the environment variables or .env file
+   - Keep the API key secure and never share it
+3. Monitor API usage and quotas
+4. Regularly review and update access permissions

 ## Quick Reference Card 📝